TommyJones/textmineR/cran-comments.md

 * win-builder (devel, release, and oldrel)

 ### R CMD check results
-There are no WARNINGs, ERRORs, or NOTEs.
+There are no WARNINGs or ERRORs.

+There is one NOTE indicating that I changed "Thomas Jones" to "Tommy Jones" in the maintainer field.

 ### Downstream dependencies
 There are no downstream dependencies.